| |

 Imes Bridge

-We end our story on Imes Bridge, which is the oldest of the covered bridges in Madison County.
+We end our story on Imes Bridge, the oldest covered bridge in Madison County.
 It was built in 1870 over the Middle River.
 What’s interesting is it changed location twice.
-Imes Bridge was moved to Clinton Creek, and then in 1997, it was moved near St. Charles.
+Imes Bridge was moved to Clinton Creek, and then in 1997, it was moved to St. Charles.

 Imes Covered Bridge location is: Covered Bridge Park, 500 E Main St, St Charles, IA 50240